elsewhencode/project-guidelines/README.md

 ### 9.3 Use sub-resources
 Sub resources are used to link one resource with another, so use sub resources to represent the relation.
-An API suppose to be an interface for developers and this is a natural way to make resources explorable.
+An API is supposed to be an interface for developers and this is a natural way to make resources explorable.
-If there is a relation between resources like  employee to a company, use `id` in the url:
+If there is a relation between resources like  employee to a company, use `id` in the URL:

 * **GET**		`/schools/2/students	`	Should get the list of all students from school 2
 * **GET**		`/schools/2/students/31`	Should get the details of student 31, which belongs to school 2
 * **DELETE**	`/schools/2/students/31`	Should delete student 31, which belongs to school 2
-* **PUT**		`/schools/2/students/31`	Should update info of student 31, Use PUT on resource-url only, not collection
+* **PUT**		`/schools/2/students/31`	Should update info of student 31, Use PUT on resource-URL only, not collection
 * **POST**	`/schools `					Should create a new school and return the details of the new school created.
 Use POST on collection-URLs

-### 9.4 Api Versioning
+### 9.4 API Versioning
 When your APIs are public other third parties, upgrading the APIs with some breaking change would also lead to breaking the existing products or services using your APIs.
-Using versions in your url can prevent that from happening:
+Using versions in your URL can prevent that from happening:
 `http://api.domain.com/v1/schools/3/students	`

 ### 9.5 Send feedbacks